SimpleDataLabsInc/PyBayTutorial/README.md

 *** Release notes for version: 0.1 ***

-Exploring farmers market data and IRS data to see what we find.
+Exploring farmers market and IRS data